-Men who suffer from gynecomastia don’t need a doctor’s advice to know there’s something different about their chests.
+Men who suffer from gynecomastia don’t need a doctor’s advice to know there’s something different about their chests because it is one way they know how is Gynecomastia diagnosed.
 The excess growth of male breasts may have started at an early age, as the young man progressed through puberty.
 A whopping 70% of teen boys experience gynecomastia during this confusing and tumultuous time.

 Certain behaviors or genetics might cause the condition later in life.
 Taking steroids, abusing certain drugs, and taking some medications can induce the breast tissue to grow to female-like proportions.